All About Legacy Systems [+9 Examples with Lessons Learned]

 Because all of these problems are interwoven, companies typically face at least a few of these challenges all at once

-7 legacy system examples
+9 legacy system examples to learn from

 Here are some different examples across a variety of product types, industries, and causes.

-1. Walmart's legacy software and cloud infrastructures
+2. Walmart's legacy software and cloud infrastructures

 Walmart is making several big changes.
 They are creating an abstraction layer to combine their preferred public cloud providers, their internal hybrid cloud, and their edge computing nodes.
 They've named the strategy the Triplet Model, and it will allow them to deploy workloads with the maximum flexibility, making failover super fast.